 The Partnership provides an open forum for partners to connect, share and collaborate to build solutions, take action, and benefit from the experience and expertise of the global community.

 - Increased international commitments to protect coastal blue carbon ecosystems

 - Improved national policies to conserve, protect and restore coastal blue carbon ecosystems

 - Accelerated on-the-ground implementation of blue carbon conservation, protection and restoration activities.

-The IPBC is coordinated by the Department of Agriculture, Water and the Environment (DAWE) with the support of the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (IOC-UNESCO).
+The IPBC is coordinated by the department with the support of the Intergovernmental Oceanographic Commission of the United Nations Educational, Scientific and Cultural Organization (IOC-UNESCO).

 How to become a Partner